This post may contain affiliate links. Read our affiliate disclosure here.

 3. Regular exercise to improve circulation

-Not only is exercise good for your general health, it is also good for overall eye health, and macular degeneration prevention in particular!
+Not only is exercise good for your general health, it is also good for overall eye health, and macular health in particular.

-Research has shown that exercise (at least 3 times a week) and an active lifestyle reduced the risk of developing wet AMD by at least 70%.
-Regular cardiovascular exercise is able to reduce inflammation and irregularities in the blood vessel walls associated with choroidal neovascularization in wet AMD.
+Exercise (at least 3 times a week) and an active lifestyle can decrease the risk of developing wet macular degeneration by at least 70%.

 Even simple exercise, such as walking, helps.
-If you walk more than 12 blocks regularly, your risk of developing AMD decreases by up to 30%.
+If you walk more than 12 blocks regularly, your risk of developing macular degeneration decreases by up to 30%.

-On the other hand, if you have high blood pressure that is not under control, then you are 3 times more likely to develop AMD than someone without high blood pressure.
+On the other hand, if you have high blood pressure that is not under control, then you are 3 times more likely to develop macular degeneration than someone without high blood pressure.

 a) AREDS (Age-Related Eye Diseases Study) & AREDS 2